KaarageOnigiri/prework-study-guide/README.md

 ## Description

 My motivation for creating this website is to explore full stack and learn more about programming.
 I build this project because it can not only help me with storing my notes, it can also gives me a first hand experience on understanding the ins and outs of a website through programming.
 It solves the problem of notes being potentially deleted or lost.
-I learned a lot from creating this project; I am now more able to read the programming language a little better, and I am also able to understand the different perspective of programming.
+I learned a lot from creating this project; I am now more able to read the programming language a little better, and I am also able to understand the different perspectives of programming.

 ## Installation